Saturday Sires: Complexity

 Jones cautioned that while Complexity is getting precocity, the bay is also giving indications that's not the whole story.

-“Although they look like they could be early horses, remember he was precocious himself by anybody's definition, but he was also a miler that was running 110 Beyers as a 4-year-old.
+“He's getting early horses and he was precocious himself by anybody's definition, but he was also a miler that was running 110 Beyers as a 4-year-old.
 That's such a feather in his cap.

-“I would not dismiss anything he's doing based on the fact that they're speed balls.
+“I would not dismiss anything he's doing based on the idea that they're speed balls.
 We believe his best days are ahead.”

 Jones is so bullish on Complexity that Airdrie upped the number of mares sent to him from the farm's own broodmare band in his second year.